 2003 – Prime Minister Adrian Nastase visits Brazil

 2004 – The Vice-President of the Republic, José Alencar, visits Romania

-2013 – Foreign Minister Antonio de Aguiar Patriota and Minister of Foreign Affairs Titus Corlatean meet at the margins of the European Union – CELAC Summit in Santiago do Chile (January)
+2013 – Meeting between Foreign Minister Antonio de Aguiar Patriota and Foreign Minister Titus Corlatean on the sidelines of the European Union Summit - CELAC, in Santiago de Chile (January)

 2016 – Meeting between then-Secretary of State for Global Affairs, Daniela Gitman, and then-Undersecretary-General of Latin America and the Caribbean (SGALC), held during the EU-CELAC Summit